Besthotels.com - The Best Hotels in the World

 2.7km / 1.7mi

-Roman period native settlement at Calf Holm
+Roman period native settlement at Calf Holm, immediately west of Dine Holm Scar

 Archaeological site in Forest and Frith, County Durham, England, UK